kpingul/appalyzer/README.md

 ## Purpose

 The goal of this project is to automate basic threat modeling for codebases.
 The project will label the potential attack surfaces that I call indicators.
 They can be network based, credentials, or keys.
-Once I gather the data, these indicators will be mapped out graphically through an interface that you can interact.
+Once I gather the data, these indicators will be mapped out graphically through an interface that you can interact with.
 This is just a POC that I wanted to create for fun to learn more about threat modeling and static code analysis.

 ## Features